Policy and Procedures for Reporting Crime

 - The transmittal, sale, or attempted sale of what is represented to be any of the above listed substances is also prohibited under this policy.

-- A student who uses a drug authorized by a licensed physician through a prescription specifically for that student
+- A student who uses a drug authorized by a licensed physician through a prescription not specifically for that student

 Alcohol/Drug Counseling and Treatment Center